MachineLearningLifeScience/poli-docs/docs/poli-docs/_build/html/_sources/contributing/a_new_problem.md

-# Adding a new problem to the repository
+# Adding a new black box to the repository

-This tutorial covers how problems are structured in the repository, and what it takes to add a new one.
+This tutorial covers how black boxes and problems are structured in the repository, and what it takes to add a new one.

+If you want to implement your own black box and problem, we recommend copy-pasting an existing folder (e.g. `sa_tdc`), and modifying it to suit your needs.
+We provide a checklist at the end of this tutorial for the things you need to pay attention to.

 ## The structure of a problem